lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > be achieved, I believe (perhaps naively), by viewing "freeze" as just another
 > update operation.

-I think it would be very hard to have our cake and eat it too, here.
+We think it would be very hard to have our cake and eat it too, here.
 The main thing that complicates the definition of lambdaLVish is the addition of handlers/quiescence, and that's also the thing that makes it more expressive.